 The following is applied

-If transform_present_flag is not equal to 1, the values tCoeffCurr[ i ] are assigned to the residual samples resImd[ i ].
+If TransformMode is equal to TM_OFF, the values tCoeffCurr[ i ] are assigned to the residual samples resImd[ i ].

-Otherwise ( transform_present_flag is equal to 1), the following applies:

-If transform_dst_flag is equal to 1, a DST-II transform process of clause 8.6 is applied where the values tCoeffCurr[ i ] are assigned to the input of this process.
+Otherwise ( TransformMode is equal to TM_DCT), the DCT-II transform process of clause 7.6 is invoked, where the values tCoeffCurr[ i ] are assigned to the input of this process.
 The output of this process is assigned to the residual sample values resImd[ i ].

-Otherwise ( transform_dst_flag is not equal to 1 ), the DCT-II transform process of clause 7.6 is invoked, where the values tCoeffCurr[ i ] are assigned to the input of this process.
-The output of this process is assigned to the residual sample values resImd[ i ].

 Backward adaptive prediction

 The backward adaptive prediction is based on a normalized least means squared (NLMS) prediction algorithm that operates in the DCT domain and provides both intra-channel and inter-channel prediction.
 For intra-channel prediction, the NMLS prediction algorithm operates in the negative frequency, that is higher frequencies are used to predict lower frequencies.
 The intra-channel prediction and inter-channel prediction can be enabled independently through the syntax elements enable_ar_lms and enable_cc_lms, respectively.
 Furthermore, the DCT spectrum can be split into two equal parts with the syntax element lms_split_flag.
 In the case that the lms_split_flag syntax element is enabled, the intra-channel and inter-channel prediction can be controlled independently, and there are two syntax elements for both enable_ar_lms and enable_cc_lms, see clause6.3.3.2.7.
 The prediction coefficients and buffer states for both the intra-channel and inter-channel prediction shall be reset every frame.
 Furthermore, if bitstream lms_split_flag is enabled, the prediction coefficient and buffer states are reset for both halves of the DCT spectrum.

+Furthemore, the group-wise inter-channel prediction can be enabled through the syntax element groupwise_cc_lms_flag.
+For group-wise inter-channel prediction, the reconstructed frequency groups in the previous channels are used to predict the frequency group in the current channel using prediction coefficients shared within the frequency group.

 The DC term shall not be predicted if the syntax element lms_split_flag is disabled, however, the DC term shall be predicted if the syntax element lms_split_flag is enabled.